jgbarah/evaluating-foss-projects/grimoire.md

-# Quantitative evaluation with Gtrimoire
+# Quantitative evaluation with Grimoire